thomasgoldstein/zabuyaki/res/src/tiled/README.md

 > Hint: Use LOCK icons to protect images or groups of images from shifting.

+## Adding animation to image layers ##
+You can use single framed pictures as placeholders for the animations.
+The animated image should have different file name and kept in the same folder as its placeholder.
+The animated image should consist of a row of the animation frames.
+Each frame should be exactly the same size as the placeholder.
+If the animation has transparent pixels do not forget to leave 1-pixel wide transparent borders in each frame.
+The transparent borders is the part of the placeholder image and all animated frames.
+The placeholder needs 'animate' custom property.
+Custom Properties:
+* **animate** animatedImageFileName frameN delay frameN delay frameN delay ... <- Image name should have no spaces and extension. '.png' extension and the path are automatically added.
+> Hint: You can have any number of the animated frames in the sequence: _"animatedLamp 1 0.5 2 0.5 3 0.5 2 0.25"_

+> Hint: A group of ImageLayers could have the same custom property which could be inherited or replaced by the ImageLayers individually.

 ## Background and foreground parallax ##
 Every Image Layer (single image) or a Group Layer (starting from the root folders **background** and **foregroung**) may have these attributes:
-* relativeX (float) - alters the scrolling speed relatively to the horizontal player's movement.
+* **relativeX** (float) - alters the scrolling speed relatively to the horizontal player's movement.
 Use values 0 ..
 1 to slow down the background layers.
 Use 0 to make them stop moving (e.g. Moon).
 Use negative values for **foreground** layer.
-* relativeY (float) - the same behavior as relativeX attribute but for vertical movement.
+* **relativeY** (float) - the same behavior as relativeX attribute but for vertical movement.
-* scrollSpeedX (float) - speed that moves the image in the horizontal loop.
+* **scrollSpeedX** (float) - speed that moves the image in the horizontal loop.
 You may use negative value to move the image backwards.
-* scrollSpeedY (float) - speed that moves the image in the vertical loop.
+* **scrollSpeedY** (float) - speed that moves the image in the vertical loop.

 ## Background image file format ##
 Supported image formats: **PNG, JPEG, TGA,** and **BMP**.